 Photos Credits Micro Compact Home

-One of the models were recently flown into the already prepared building site and assembled in just 4 minutes and 9 seconds, according to Gizmag.
+One of the models was flown into the already prepared building site and assembled in just 4 minutes and 9 seconds, according to Gizmag.

 The design includes plenty of porch space so you can enjoy the outdoors from home.